SchwabischesBauernbrot/CharacterCodex/README.md

 ## Dataset Summary

 The Character Codex is a comprehensive dataset featuring popular characters from a wide array of media types and genres.
 Each entry includes detailed information about the character, the media source, and a unique scenario involving the character.
-This dataset is valuable for writers, game developers, and fans who want to explore and utilize rich character descriptions for various creative projects.
+This dataset is valuable for synthetic data, RAG for generative AI, writers, game developers, and fans who want to explore and utilize rich character descriptions for various creative projects.

 ![image/png](https://cdn-uploads.huggingface.co/production/uploads/6317aade83d8d2fd903192d9/tKIiVoA3I2u_atXlCz9kY.png)